 Preexisting condition exclusions

-Starting Jan.
-1, 2014, a plan may not impose any preexisting condition exclusions on anyone.1 This is also known as guaranteed issue.
+A plan may not impose any preexisting condition exclusions on anyone as of Jan.
+1, 2014.1 This is also known as guaranteed issue.

 Requirement to maintain minimum essential coverage